Russian submarine Krab (1912): Service

 Krab was ordered in October 1908 and laid down in late 1909 at the Naval yard in Nikolayev (now Mykolaiv, Ukraine).
+The construction was delayed because of problems with the ballast tanks, but eventually she was launched on 19 August 1912.
+The submarine executed its first diving test on 22 June 1913.
+Krab proved to be insufficient stable and went back to the dockyard where 28 t were added to her keel.
+This modification was completed in the autumn of 1914.
+Subsequent tests lasted until July 1915, and she was finally commissioned on 25 June 1915.

-She was launched on 19 August 1912 and completed on 25 June 1915.
-The boat was assigned to the Black Sea Fleet.
-She laid several minefields which accounted for the sinking of the Turkish gunboat Isa Reis and the Bulgarian torpedo boat Shumni as well as several merchant ships.
+Krab was assigned to the Black Sea Fleet.
+She laid a first minefield on 27 June 1915 in the Bosporus.
+Two more minelaying operations in the same region were executed on 18 July 1916 and in September 1916.
+These minefields accounted for the sinking of the Turkish gunboat Isa Reis and the Bulgarian torpedo boat Shumni as well as several merchant ships.
 Krab may have laid the minefield that damaged the Ottoman light cruiser on 18 July 1915.
+In September 1916 the boat went to Sevastopol for repairs and remained there until the end of the war.
 Her crew joined the Ukrainian Navy in April 1918, but was captured by the Germans on 1 May who then transferred her to the British intervention force on 24 November.
 They scuttled the boat near Sevastopol on 26 April 1919 to prevent her capture by the Bolsheviks.
 The wreck was raised on 7 October 1935 and scrapped.